tzhongyan/DiscordBot/README.md

 1. Create new heroku app `heroku create`
 2. Push your environment file: `heroku config:push`
 3. Push your git files: `git push heroku master`
-4. Give it some time to build, and run your application by `heroku ps:bot scale=1`.
+4. Give it some time to build, and run your application by `heroku ps:scale bot=1`.

+There might be another part of application running on web, it will timeout after some time, or you can stop it by `heroku ps:scale web=0`

 ## Running on local machine
 To start the bot just run `npm start`.

 # Updates